violapterin/dotfiles/README.md

 I set another alias `Pandoc` to call a short script I wrote with specification of options.
 To compile with that, enter `Pandoc <file-name>`.

-## Makefiles and scripts
+## Bash scripts

-These makefiles organizes conversion and build of Markdown and TeX formats.
-Makefiles automate these tasks, and avoid repeating unncessary steps.
-When using them, type `make` in the top directory of the directory.
+Some scripts build Markdown and TeX formats.
+Other scripts organize and automate these tasks, and avoid repeating unnecessary steps.
+In fact, I wrote them with the intention of playing the same role as makefiles.

 To enhance code reuse, I have saved the specification of compilers and the building process in different files.
-When compiling from a particular directory, I shall simply include the makefiles in this repo.
+When compiling from a particular directory, I shall simply include the maker scripts in this repo.

 ## Notes